freysie/watch-date-picker/README.md

 # Watch Date Picker

-A customizable date picker for watchOS and SwiftUI.
+A date picker for watchOS and SwiftUI.

 ## Installation

-Add the https://github.com/freyaariel/watch-date-picker package, and add the _WatchDatePicker_ product to your app’s WatchKit extension target.
+Add the https://github.com/freyaalminde/watch-date-picker package, and add the _WatchDatePicker_ product to your app’s WatchKit extension target.

 ## Documentation

-Online documentation is available at [freyaariel.github.io/documentation/watchdatepicker](https://freyaariel.github.io/documentation/watchdatepicker/).
+Online documentation is available at [freyaalminde.github.io/documentation/watchdatepicker](https://freyaalminde.github.io/documentation/watchdatepicker/).

 ## Overview